marianpekar/bootmate/README.md

 # Bootmate

-Bootmate is a lightweight automation tool that accepts via command line arguments a recipe script, path to an executable with any command line arguments for this executable and then it runs the provided executable and performs actions defined by the recipe.
+Bootmate is a lightweight automation tool that accepts via command line arguments a recipe file, path to an executable with any command line arguments for this executable and then it runs the provided executable and performs actions from the recipe.

 Or you can run Bootmate with just a path to a recipe.
 In this case, no executable will be run and Bootmate starts performing the actions immediately.
 ```